madeofpendletonwool/PinePods/README.md

     - [ ] The queue works but currently does not remove podcasts after switching to a new one
     - [ ] Starting a podcast results in audio bar being in phone mode on application version
     - [ ] Themeing currently wrong on audio interaction control
+    - [x] Themeing currently wrong on audio interaction control
+    - [x] Starting a podcast results in audio bar being in phone mode on application version (This should be fixed.
+I load the check screensize method now further down the page.
+Which results in consistent width collection.)
+    - [ ] The queue works but currently does not remove podcasts after switching to a new one
     - [ ] Adding a podcast with an emoji in the description currently appears to break it
     - [ ] Resume is currently broken (it now works but it double plays an episode before resuming for some reason)
     - [ ] Search disappears after changing routes in the web version